The Anvyr Constitution

 II Principles

-1 Intention over convention
+01 Intention over convention

 Every name, every architecture, every default is a deliberate choice.
 We do not cargo-cult patterns from other codebases.
 If a decision cannot be explained in one sentence, it hasn't been thought through enough.

-3 Code is craft
+02 Code is craft

 Software is a creative discipline.
 Every function signature, every error message, every line break is a design decision.
 We treat them that way.
 The codebase is the product, not just the output of the product.

 Good software doesn't need a manual.
 Good architecture doesn't need a diagram.
 If the user has to read documentation to understand a basic workflow, the workflow is wrong.
+Every page of docs is a tax on the user's attention — we keep the bill small.

-7 Own the stack, or own nothing
+06 Own the stack, or own nothing

 When we depend on something, we understand it completely.
 When we build something, we build it from the ground up if the alternatives don't meet our standard.
-We don't wrap bad abstractions in pretty APIs.
-We replace them.
+We don't wrap bad abstractions in pretty APIs — we replace them.

 III Structural Constraints